-In my efforts to advocate for legal reform, I have published three books (with one forthcoming) on the criminal justice system.
+In my efforts to advocate for legal reform, I have published four books on the criminal justice system.
 You can read some of my book reviews below.
 Click the four covers to see the books on amazon.com.
 These books are not legal advice.
 If you have a legal issue or legal question of any kind, immediately call me or a licensed attorney in your state.

 "Thoughtful and well-reasoned, the book is eye-opening and frightening."

 "The author's writing style and concise analysis allows those not familiar with legal terminology to easily comprehend the complexities of the case."

 -- New York Journal of Books

 "Regardless of one's personal opinions, the book provides a considered insider's view of parts of the criminal justice system the public rarely sees."

 "Cicchini makes his case clearly. . . .
 Will engage fans of the series and readers who wonder if prosecutors really do cut corners in their campaigns against serious criminals."

 -- Kirkus Reviews

 "Verdict: It's a keeper."

 "[H]ighly recommended for any legal collection . . ."